-1. To transfer the major connector design to the investment cast (Figure 5-29, A and B)

-- 2. To provide a visible finishing line for the casting (Figure 5-30) - 3.
+- 1. To transfer the major connector design to the investment cast (Figure 5-29) - 2.
+To provide a visible finishing line for the casting (Figure 5-30) - 3.
 To ensure intimate tissue contact of the major connector with selected palatal tissue

 Beading is readily accomplished by using an appropriate instrument, such as a cleoid carver.
-Care must be exercised to create a groove not in excess of 0.5 mm in width or depth (Figure 5-31).
+Care must be exercised to create a groove no larger than 0.5 mm in width or depth (Figure 5-31).